-Normally, zip archives record modification dates in local time, but if utc-timestamps? is true, then the time in the archive is interpreted as UTC.
+For timestamps, zip archives normally record modification dates in local time, but if utc-timestamps? is true, then the time in the archive is interpreted as UTC.

-'''
+When preserve-attributes? is #f, then in is read in a single pass as long as file entries are found.
+Beware that if the input represents an archive that has file entries not referenced by the "central directory" in the archive, the corresponding files are unpacked, anyway.

-Changed in version 6.0.0.3 of package base: Added the #:preserve-timestamps? argument.
+''' Changed in version 6.0.0.3 of package base: Added the #:preserve-timestamps? argument.

 Changed in version 6.0.1.12: Added the #:utc-timestamps? argument.

 Changed in version 8.0.0.10: Added the #:must-unzip? argument.

 Changed in version 8.2.0.7: Changed the #:must-unzip? default to #t.

-'''
+Changed in version 8.7.0.9: Added the #:preserve-attributes? argument. '''